-- 10. Respondents understood that students would only enroll if Lambda would help them secure a job.
-As Lambda describes it, job placement is "the most critical component of Lambda's operations, not only in the School's obligation to its students, but to the prosperity of the company as a whole."
-One of the most important statistics for prospective students was Lambda's purported record of successfully placing students in computer technology careers. - 11.
-Lambda prominently displayed its purported record of job placement on its website, in marketing materials, and on social media, including Mr. Allred's personal Twitter account.
-At all times relevant to this Complaint, Lambda advertised that its job placement rate was above 80%. - 12.
-Lambda's senior management, including Mr. Allred, knew that these widely disseminated job placement statistics were false and misleading. - 13.
 At the same time Lambda was publicly touting an 85.9% job placement rate, Lambda and Mr. Allred warned Lambda's largest investor, Y Combinator, in a private memo: "We're at roughly 50% placement for cohorts that are 6 months graduated," that Lambda was "unable to place students at scale," and that "[p]lacement to date has been manual and one-off, which isn't possible at scale."
 See Lambda Memorandum to Investors, Human Capital: The Last Unoptimized Asset Class at 10 (May 2019), attached hereto as Exhibit A.

-- 14. In addition, Lambda prominently advertised that "[w]e don't get paid until you do, so we're in this together, from your first day of classes to your first day on the job."
-Together with its purportedly high job placement rate, this statement led Mr. Kernan to enter into his ISA.
-But this statement was also false, as Lambda packaged and sold financial shares in ISAs to investors long before students found employment. - 15.
-Mr. Kernan relied on Lambda's advertised job placement rate of over 80% and its promise that Lambda would not get paid until he did when he decided to enroll in April of 2019, financed by an ISA. - 16.
-Mr. Kernan's ISA is a "note, instrument, or other evidence of indebtedness relating to payment for [his] educational program," under the California Education Code, and therefore his ISA, as a matter of law, is "not enforceable." - 17.
-Had Mr. Kernan known Lambda lacked BPPE approval, the truth about its job placement rates, or its practice of selling ISAs to investors, he would not have signed the ISA that indebted him to \$30,000 of tuition at Lambda. - 18.
-Mr. Kernan brings this arbitration to cancel his ISA and for actual and punitive damages.
+In addition, Lambda prominently advertised that "[w]e don't get paid until you do, so we're in this together, from your first day of classes to your first day on the job."2 Together with its purportedly high job placement rate, this statement led Ms. Bruner to enter into her ISA.
+But this statement was also false, as Lambda packaged and sold financial shares in ISAs to investors long before students found employment.

+12 15.
+Ms. Bruner relied on Lambda's advertised job placement rate and its promise that 13 Lambda would not get paid until she did when she decided to enroll in June of 2019, financed by an 14 ISA.

+15 16.
+Ms. Bruner's ISA is a "note, instrument, or other evidence of indebtedness relating to payment for [her] educational program," under the California Education Code, and therefore her ISA, as a matter of law, is "not enforceable."

+18 17.
+Had Ms. Bruner known Lambda lacked BPPE approval, the truth about its job 19 placement rates, or its practice of selling ISAs to investors, she would have not signed the ISA that 20 indebted her to \$30,000 of tuition at Lambda.

+18. Ms. Bruner brings this action to cancel her ISA, cancel all outstanding past-due ISA payments, obtain a refund of all expenses and payments made, and for any other actual and punitive damages.

+II.
 THE PARTIES